txcsmad/txcsmad.com/README.rst

 Updating Process on Server
 ----------
+There is on our server an 'updatemad' alias command that does the below for you automatically.

 1) Pull from master
+:: $ git pull origin master
 2) gulp
+:: $ Update sass and js files
+3) Gather all static files and update them
-3) python3 manager.py collectstatic
+:: $ python3 manage.py collectstatic --noinput
+4) Restart server with new code
-4) sudo systemctl restart gunicorn && sudo systemctl restart nginx
+:: $ sudo systemctl restart gunicorn && sudo systemctl restart nginx